hjdhjd/homebridge-doorbird/README.md

 All relays found on the Doorbird, including peripherals, will be made available in HomeKit and the Home app.

 You may switch the default relay using the `primaryRelay` configuration parameter.
-To identify the relay names to use, review the homebridge log and look for log entries beginning with `Detected relay: xxxx` to identify the relay you wish to use by default.
+To identify the relay names to use, review the homebridge log and look for log entries beginning with `detected relay: xxxx` to identify the relay you wish to use by default.
 In the previous example, you would use `"primaryRelay": "xxxx"` to set `xxxx` as the default relay to unlock.

 Example configuration for an alternate relay as the default: